Titantek/ada-outlier-datastory/index.md

 </div>

 First, what do the categories look like?
 For most of them, one main category is followed by more precise subcategories.
 For example, the mixed-breed dog article has the main category "Science", first subcategory "Biology" and second subcategory "Mammals".
-For simplicity, we will keep only the first category.
+For simplicity, we will keep only the first category, i.e. the main one.
 You can take a look at the distribution of those main categories here.
 HERE::\<insert image of Einstein the dog\>

 HERE:: more analysis?

 Second, we notice that among the 4598 articles, some have more than 1 main category: we count 590 articles with 2 main categories and 8 articles with 3.
 It complicates our analysis.
 To keep things simple, we will impose rules on which main category we think is the most important for the article considered.
-For this, we have created a partial ordering in the categories that is completely arbitrary.
+For this, we have created a partial ordering in the categories, based on what we could observed.
+The reasoning is explained on this page.
+HERE:: insert link to partial ordering page.

 <iframe src="/ada-outlier-datastory/assets/img/pie_cat.html" width="800px" height="400px" alt='Pie chart of the categories'></iframe>
 Back in 2007, science articles represented almost 1/4 of the encyclopedia, whereas art articles comprised less than 1% of it.

-Ok, now we are ready for some data analysis.
 Let's first look at the links between the articles: from which to which categories go the links?
 Do they lead to an article from the same category or to another?
 Is it easy to navigate to another category?

 <iframe src="/ada-outlier-datastory/assets/img/links_categories.html" width="900px" height="600px" alt='links_categories'></iframe>